phealeyh/git-updater/README.md

 This script will update all of your git repos.
 The script will use an external file called .git-directories which will hold the full path directories

 # Usage
-To properly use this program, create a hidden file called '.git-directories'.
+To properly use this program, create a hidden file called '.git-directories' in your home directory.
 In this file will include the full path directories to each github repo.
 Please make sure each directory is seperated by a new line when inserting new ones.

 /path/to/directory/first